SaneEngineer/No-Grass-In-Objects-NG/README.md

 ## No Grass in Objects NG

 This is a port of [No Grass in Objects](https://www.nexusmods.com/skyrimspecialedition/mods/42161) rewritten using Commonlib.
-The main features of Caching and Raycasting (No grass in objects part).
-Extended grass distance, is working but is incomplete and may result in crashes.
 The config is roughly the same with a change to ini that should be created while the mod is first loaded, minor renaming of settings and an option for debug logs.
-To my knowledge all features except for grass scale should be working in SE/VR, the same goes for AE.
+To my knowledge all features should be working in SE/VR, the same goes for AE.

 ---